 What you need to know about Taste of Cincinnati 2025

 Kicking off the summer season, Taste of Cincinnati takes to the streets of downtown Cincy on May 24-26 in 2025, serving up Italian, creole, vegetarian/vegan, Hawaiian, and Greek dishes and of course Cincy Region favorite - goetta!–and just about everything you can imagine in between.
 So bring your appetites and prepare to dig into some of the tastiest treats from the Cincinnati Region.
-Last year, there were a record breaking 82 vendors, made up of restaurants, food trucks, and Findlay Market vendors, and this year promises to be even bigger!
+There will be 80 restaurants, food trucks, and Findlay Market vendors, plus an additional 12 beverage vendors including local breweries and wine.

 Every Memorial Day weekend Taste of Cincinnati takes over part of 5th St. in Downtown Cincinnati.
-Last year the event spanned from Main St. to Pike St. and included a “Food Truck Zone”.
+In 2025 the festival will spread from Main St. past Pike St. and on to Columbia Parkway with a "Findlay Market Zone" starting at Broadway and 5th.
 Over half a million people on average attend Taste of Cincinnati over the event's three days.

 Top restaurants featured at Taste of Cincinnati

 Taste of Cincinnati won’t release a restaurant list of vendors until much closer to the event, at which time we will update this article.
 Also to be announced is the much-anticipated Best of Taste awards.
 These judge-awarded accolades name the best of the best in three categories: Restaurants, Food Trucks, and Findlay Market vendors.
-While we wait with anticipation for this year's awards, here are some winners from the 2024 Taste Awards to whet your appetite.
+Here are some of the 2025 award winners:

 And while you might need to bring a big appetite, you don’t need to spend big money.
 Traditionally each food truck or restaurant has up to 4 different offerings, and none are more than $8 each.
 Beer, wine, and spirits will also be available for purchase throughout the event.